-The software applications – from basic office tools to highly specialised applications – that have been developed as a result of cloud computing are easy to implement and, because they are rented, there’s no upfront large costs.
+Software applications, from basic office tools to highly specialised applications developed because of cloud computing are easy to implement.

 It also gives your business a seamless transition when adopting new technologies to replace less efficient ones.
 Read the following article for more about how the cloud can help deliver a flexible workplace.

-In addition, using Voice-over-IP (VoIP) technology (essentially telephony in the cloud that no longer relies on old copper wires from the local telephone exchange) gives workers a comprehensive system that allows them to receive, make and process telephone calls from any location while using only one telephone number.
+Using Voice-over-IP (VoIP) gives workers a comprehensive system that allows them to receive, make and process telephone calls from any location while using only one telephone number.

 Similarly, web conferencing technology has also led in the development of more flexible workplaces.
 It allows real-time communication with virtually any number of individuals, providing a host of features that allow for highly effective presentation and sharing of information, and faster, productive collaboration enabling businesses to respond more quickly and deliver to market more swiftly.

 Transitioning to a flexible workspace